Secretive PAC with Trump ties backing Gray in 2022 primaries

-A secretive political action committee with distant ties to former President Donald Trump appears to be supporting state Rep. Chuck Gray (R-Casper) in the race to defeat U.S. Congresswoman Liz Cheney in next year’s Republican primary.
+CHEYENNE – A secretive political action committee with distant ties to former President Donald Trump appears to be supporting state Rep. Chuck Gray, R-Casper, in the race to defeat U.S. Congresswoman Liz Cheney in next year’s Republican primary.

 The organization, “Protect Wyoming Values PAC,” officially filed with the Federal Elections Commission earlier this month.
 It has since launched a Facebook and text message campaign that thus far has offered support only for Gray in his campaign against the third-term congresswoman.
 Seven candidates have announced their bids to challenge Cheney.